Rose Creal: Early life

-She was born on 3 November 1865 at Young, New South Wales.
-She was one of five children of John Creal, an Irish born miner and Ann (née Brady) also of Irish descent.
-In 1872 when Rose was seven years old, her mother and newborn brother died.
+Creal was born on 3 November 1865 in Young, New South Wales.
+She was one of five children of John Creal, an Irish-born miner, and Ann (née Brady), also of Irish descent.
+In 1872, when Rose was seven years old, her mother and newborn brother died.
 She was educated at home by her father until the age of 16 when she began a job in a small hospital in Parkes, New South Wales.

-She worked there for many years and was appointed as a member of the Australian Army Nursing Service Reserve.
-She enlisted for war service on 14 August 1916 and arrived in Egypt on 23 September 1916.
-She served as a nurse for three years during the Great War and returned to Australia during January 1920.
-She died almost a year and a half later on 7 August 1921 after an attack of appendicitis.
+Creal worked in Parkes for many years and was appointed as a member of the Australian Army Nursing Service Reserve.
+She enlisted for war service on 14 August 1916 and arrived in Egypt on 23 September.
+She served as a nurse for three years during the First World War and returned to Australia in January 1920.
+She died almost a year and a half later, on 7 August 1921, after an attack of appendicitis.

 Nursing

-Rose Ann Creal began working at a small hospital in Parkes at the young age of 16.
-The matron of the hospital in Parkes described Rose as "a diamond of the first water".
-Recognizing the quality and potential of her young assistant, the matron at the Hospital in Parkes arranged for Rose to be taken on as a probationer at Sydney Hospital.
-Then by 1891 she was head nurse of a ward.
-When the hospital's matron resigned in 1898, Senior Sister Creal was made an acting matron.
+Creal began working at a small hospital in Parkes at the young age of 16.
+The matron of the hospital described Creal as "a diamond of the first water".
+Recognizing the quality and potential of her young assistant, the matron arranged for Creal to be taken on as a probationer at Sydney Hospital.
+By 1891 Creal was head nurse of a ward.
+When the hospital's matron resigned in 1898, Senior Sister Creal was made acting matron.
 Her appointment was confirmed in February 1899 and later that year she became a founding member and councillor of the Trained Nurses' Association of New South Wales.

-Rose Creal participated in many events in Australia at the turn of the 20th century, including military nursing.
-Nurses who joined the AANS (Australian Imperial Force) during peacetime and attended prescribed lectures were the first to be called upon when World War I broke out in August 1914.
-These civilian trained nurses, including Creal, were known as 'efficient' Creal became the principal matron of the 2nd Military District.
-Creal's role in this position was to complete her main duties and she, like a number of hospital matrons, was feeling the effects of nursing staff shortages due to the high levels of nursing recruits to the war effort.
+Nurses who joined the Australian Army Nursing Service during peacetime and attended prescribed lectures were the first to be called upon when the First World War broke out in August 1914.
+These civilian trained nurses, including Creal, were known as 'efficient'.
+Creal became the principal matron of the 2nd Military District.
+Creal's role was to complete her main duties and she, like a number of hospital matrons, was feeling the effects of nursing staff shortages due to the high levels of nursing recruits to the war effort.